 “When I went on vacation to Bali, I fell completely in love- as a craftsperson- with Bali’s limitless creative resources.
 For three years I went back and forth, L.A. to Bali, creating fashions which I then I sold to Hollywood while concurrently learning to conduct business in Asia.
 I then said goodbye to my workshop in Hollywood and opened another workshop in this beautiful tropical garden studio.

-If you are a bride looking for a tea length wedding dress or are a lover of “The Great Era of Hawaiian Dresses”, what you will find “out there” can be disappointing.
+If you are a bride looking for a tea length wedding dress or are a lover of fine vintage fashion, what you will find “out there” can be disappointing.
 If I was the customer, I’d want all the details and materials that attracted me to the magic of vintage to begin with, so that’s what we strive to create.

 It is much more expensive to reproduce vintage styles *well* today than it was when these dresses were originally manufactured.
 Polyester is ubiquitous nowadays and cheaper than the great cottons, silks and beloved rayons used in mid-century fashion.
 It takes much more time to construct garments using classic sewing techniques, and today’s clothes have as few details as the manufacturer can get away with so they can be sewn on a production line in a matter of just a few minutes!